mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 ## Compiling xpdf with honggfuzz

-Now that I can compile xpdf successfully, it's time to introduce a fuzz testing tool.
+Now that I can compile xpdf successfully, it's time to introduce the fuzz testing part of the workflow.

 [honggfuzz](https://github.com/google/honggfuzz) is a Google-maintained fuzz testing tool.
 It's a coverage-guided fuzzer, which means that it traces which parts of the target binary execute for a particular test input.
 When it discovers an input that causes the binary to execute a new code path, it generates more inputs similar to the one that opened a new code path, as it means a greater chance of hitting untested behavior.

 honggfuzz ships with C and C++ compilers, so compiling xpdf with honggfuzz should be as simple as pointing Nix at honggfuzz's compilers instead of Nix's default compilers.
-To do this, I first modify `nativeBuildInputs` to include the [`honggfuzz`](https://search.nixos.org/packages?channel=24.05&show=honggfuzz&from=0&size=50&sort=relevance&type=packages&query=honggfuzz) package, so I can use it during compilation:
+To do this, I first modify `nativeBuildInputs` to include the [`honggfuzz`](https://search.nixos.org/packages?channel=24.05&show=honggfuzz&from=0&size=50&sort=relevance&type=packages&query=honggfuzz) package, so that it's available during compilation:

 ```nix
 {